 Todd Polen is vice president of pricing for Old Dominion Freight Line (ODFL) and manages the company's pricing and yield management.
 He began his career in ODFL's rate and audit departments, where he was responsible for agent audit/payouts and spot quotes, and subsequently served as national account pricing coordinator and manager and director of the costing department and weighing and inspection.
 A prior member of board of directors at the National Motor Freight Traffic Association (NMFTA), Polen still serves NMFTA as a member representing ODFL.

-Ted Prince–a partner at Surface Intermodal Solutions–brings consulting expertise ranging from intermodal strategy, new product development and supply chain improvement to e-commerce applications and acquisition support.
-He was formerly principal consultant with T. Prince & Associates, LLC; president of Consolidated Chassis Management, LLC; vice president of intermodal and international for Kansas City Southern; and chief operating officer of "K" Line America's North American trades.
-Prince is frequent lecturer and has published 300+ articles and columns, including his monthly column, "Moving Right Along," in The Journal of Commerce.
+Ted Prince – chief operating officer for Tiger Cool Express, LLC – brings consulting expertise from intermodal strategy, new product development and supply chain improvement to e-commerce applications and acquisition support.
+In his current role, he supervises the movement of fresh produce and temperature-controlled perishables.
+His storied career includes executive positions at Surface Intermodal Solutions, T. Prince & Associates, Consolidated Chassis Management and "K" Line America.
+Prince is a frequent lecturer and has published 300+ articles and columns, including his monthly column, "Moving Right Along," in The Journal of Commerce.

 |Don Ratajczak PhD